Ciena Corporation (CIEN) and the Battle of Fundamentals vs. Technicals

 CIEN’s Market Performance

-CIEN stocks went down by -1.47% for the week, with a monthly jump of 5.60% and a quarterly performance of -26.85%, while its annual performance rate touched 9.97%.
-The volatility ratio for the week stands at 1.96% while the volatility levels for the past 30 days are set at 2.35% for Ciena Corporation.
-The simple moving average for the period of the last 20 days is 1.11% for CIEN stocks with a simple moving average of -12.64% for the last 200 days.
+CIEN stocks went down by -2.97% for the week, with a monthly drop of -0.60% and a quarterly performance of -33.49%, while its annual performance rate touched 6.46%.
+The volatility ratio for the week stands at 2.52% while the volatility levels for the past 30 days are set at 2.43% for Ciena Corporation.
+The simple moving average for the period of the last 20 days is -4.27% for CIEN stocks with a simple moving average of -16.72% for the last 200 days.

 Analysts’ Opinion of CIEN